taikedz/alpacka-ng/README.md

 ## Packages file format

-(TBD)

-We define a format that allows checking the contents of the `/etc/os-release` file.
+Alpacka defines a YAML file format that allows checking the contents of the `/etc/os-release` file.

 Depending on what is found there, certain package groups' definitions are loaded.
 Variants are declared in-order.
 The first variant to match is applied.